kkharji/playground/rust/tokio-chat/README.md

 mechanism. `tokio` provide `broadcast` type as it allows multiple producesser and multiple consumers to send and receive on a single channel.

-## `tokio::select`
-Macro that run async function at the same time.
-It implicitly run await on functions needs awaiting

-## All Togther
 ```rust
 use std::net::SocketAddr;
 use tokio::{